aFarkas/lazysizes/README.md

 **Note**: In case you use the "unknown intrinsic ratio pattern" the ``data-sizes="auto"`` feature should not be used.

 ##Tip: Where/How to include lazySizes
-While lazy loading is a great important feature, it is important for users that crucial inview images are loaded as fast as possible.
-(Most user start to interact with a page after inview images are loaded.)
+While lazy loading is a great feature, it is important for users that crucial inview images are loaded as fast as possible.
+(Most users start to interact with a page after inview images are loaded.)

-In case you are normally combine all your scripts into one large script and add this to the bottom of your page.
+In case you normally combine all your scripts into one large script and add this to the bottom of your page.
 It can be better for perceived performance to generate two or sometimes three script packages.

 One small package, which includes all scripts which have heavy influence on the content or the UI and another larger one which includes the normal behavior of the page.